Œuvres Complettes de Démosthene et d'Eschine

 Demosthenes’ oratory works were highly influential during the Middle Ages and Renaissance,[9] and inspired the authors of the Federalist Papers and the major orators of the French Revolution.[10]

-Aeschines (389-314 BCE) was a Greek statesman, orator, and bitter political opponent of Demosthenes.
+Aeschines (389 – 314 BCE) was a Greek statesman, orator, and bitter political opponent of Demosthenes.
 He was raised in humble circumstances and worked as an actor before becoming a member of the embassies to Philip II.[11]
 He eventually provoked Philip II to establish Macedonian control over central Greece.[12]
-Unlike Demosthenes, Aeschines was a proponent of Macedonian expansion.
+Unlike Demosthenes, Aeschines was more conciliatory to the Macedonians as they expanded.
 The two orators collided when Aeschines brought suit against a certain Ctesiphon for proposing the award of a crown to Demosthenes in recognition of his services to Athens.[13]
 Aeschines suffered a resounding defeat in the trial and subsequently left Athens for Rhodes where he taught rhetoric.[14]

 Evidence for Inclusion in Wythe's Library